nenadlazarevic/liri-node-app/README.md

 ##### LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-1.We have .gitgnore file to tell what files won't be commited to the github
+1. We have the .gitgnore file to tell us what files won't be commited to github

-2. Key.js file will load information of Api keys from .env file
+2. Key.js file will load information of api keys from .env file

-3. env file will have our information of Api keys and becouse is in gitgnore file it won't be commited to the git.
+3. env file will have our information of api keys and because is in the .gitgnore file it won't be commited to the git.
-In that way we are keeping sensitive information hiden from public.
+In this way we can keep sensitive information hidden from public.

 4. This file will be used by the NPM "dotenv" package to set what are known as environment variables to the global process.env object in node.

-5. We made random.txt file to send commands to our code when is called in terminal
+5. We made a random.txt file to send commands to our code when it is called in terminal

-6 We have log.txt file to store our data.
+6 We have the log.txt file to store our data.

 ## Running liri.js code